On losing a parent

 I’ve been thinking more about him lately because a couple of close friends and someone I recently met have been dealing with the loss of a parent for a while.
 I remember that grief very vividly and my heart breaks and grows every time I see them struggle.
 I see my teenage self, trying to be strong, trying to keep enjoying life, while having to deal with the most extreme form of desolation I’ve ever felt in my life.

-My instinct is to offer the biggest hug I can give and just be there, making space for those feelings, and reacting with compassion and warmth.
+My instinct is to offer the biggest hug I can give and just be there, making space for those feelings, and responding with compassion and warmth.
 But I’m so grateful for that vulnerability, and having gone through it, I feel like I can offer more.
 I struggle with saying these things in person.
 I want to be respectful and not make them feel uncomfortable talking about things they might not be ready to talk about.
 I know I wasn’t for a while.
-So I’m going to write them here hoping one or all of you will read it some day.
-And hopefully they will help.
+So I’m going to write them here instead hoping they will offer comfort to these people in my life.

 The truth is that words don’t really matter much.
 I can’t remember any advice or words of comfort I received back then.
 I only remember a couple of vivid images, lots of feelings, who was there, and who wasn’t.
 Who let me express my grief and for whom I felt the need to hide it.